tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * The **inertia** that is the sum of squared distances of samples to their closest cluster center is commonly used as an objective function.

-* Visually, the best number for `k` is the `k` value where the curve turns like an elbow.
+* Visually, the best number for `k` is the `k` value, where the curve turns like an elbow.

 * Analytically, using the inertia, we choose as the best `k` the `k` value where adding more clusters only marginally decreases the inertia.

 Reassure students that while this may sound complex, k-means is quite simple to implement using Python.

-Close the presentation, switch to Amazon SageMaker Studio and upload the unsolved version of the Jupyter notebook.
+Close the presentation, switch to Amazon SageMaker Studio, and upload the unsolved version of the Jupyter notebook.

 ![Uploading the unsolved version of the Jupyter notebook](Images/sagemaker-studio-risk-kmeans.gif)